 Pros own multiple guns for different gauge nails.
 And they have to last, so we buy the best brad nailer, best trim nailer, etc on the market…highest quality for the money that is.

 Our favorite brad gun is this reliable Hitachi nailer—for us fans of the electrics.
+(Hitachi is now called “Metabo”, it’s true).
 This high-quality nailer won’t disappoint and will make your life a LOT easier.
 Like most Hitachi guns, this brad nail gun comes with a lifetime warranty—nice.